Laragear/SubscriptionsDemo/README.md

 After your plans are set, the next step is to subscribe entities, like a user or a company.
 It doesn't matter which model you set to be subscribed, as this package handles subscribers as a polymorphic relationship.

+### Understanding Subscriptions

+A Subscriptions contains some pieces of additional information to manage temporal calculations, apart from the data copied from the Plan it belongs to:

+- `begins_at`: The date from when cycles are calculated from.
+- `starts_at`: The current cycle start.
+- `ends_at`: The current cycle end.
+- `cycles`: The number of cycles since the subscription began.
+- `grace_ends_at`: The additional grace time after the cycle end to consider the Subscription _active_, if any.

+You're free to check this data in your Subscription model instance, but don't change it unless you know what you're doing.
+Instead, use the helpers, which will make modifying a Subscription painless.

 ### Subscribing to a Plan

 The most common task is subscribing to a Plan.
 You can use `subscribeTo()` with the Plan instance.
 It returns a persisted `Subscription` model.